It's not that I don't trust him. I do.

 (I failed my first glucose test for gestational diabetes...)

 True, I don't just assume he will be here to watch the kids whenever I want.

 I do ask him.
 I ask my husband if it will work for him.

 But, he does the same for me.

 Being the stay at home mom (which I am so glad to be!)

-doesn't me I am the one who is responsibility for the kids.
+doesn't mean I am the one who is responsibility for the kids.

-Scott does not assumes he should make whatever plans he wants at any time.
+Scott does not assume he should make whatever plans he wants at any time.

-If he has plans for something to go out & do, he asks if it will work for me.
+If he has plans something he wants to go out & do, he asks if it will work for me.